phephele/exam-2016/README.md

 -   t=-0.63 df=116.70 p=0.53

 -   There is no difference between the two goups when it comes to the relationship between heart rate and body temperature.
-They both show the same pattern of association.
+They both show the same pattern of association, that is increases in body temperature correlate with increases in heart rate.
 We accept the null hypothesis.

 ------------------------------------------------------------------------